kodecocodes/SC_JoshSteele/For Instructor/Autofill-Strong/Strong.md

 For more about the new features in iOS 12, be sure to check out the WWDC 2018 video entitled "Automatic Strong Passwords and Security Code Autofill", and keep coming back to raywenderlich.com for more screencasts and videos on iOS development.

-Whenever someone mentions strong passwords, I can't help but think about the password "12345" - as Spaceballs: The Movie so eloquentlt put it, "Incredible!
+Whenever someone mentions strong passwords, I can't help but think about the password "12345" - as Spaceballs: The Movie so eloquently put it, "Incredible!
 That's the same combination as my luggage!"
 See you next time!